lastofpudge/GModal/README.md

 GModal
 =======

-A tiny easy to use modal with zero dependencies:
+A tiny easy to use 6kb size modal with zero dependencies:

 ## Start